RobinGulbrandsen/PG2100/readme.txt

 ============================================================
 PREFIX:
 ============================================================
-In the entire project I am using prefixes on my variables which tells me what kind of element it is, here is a list of the prefixes used:
+In the project I am using prefixes on some of my variables, these tells me what kind of element it is.
+Here is a list of the prefixes used:

 btn - Button